Forum of Caesar: Art

 In the plaza of the forum, Caesar allowed a statue of himself wearing a cuirass to be set up, and also set up an equestrian statue of himself seated on a horse with feet carved like those of a human, according to Pliny the Elder.
 In the time of Hadrian, and perhaps earlier, a fountain with three basins connected by low walls was set in front of the temple, with a statue of the Empress Vibia Sabina placed on a base adjacent to it.

 The Temple of Venus Genetrix contained an important collection of statues, paintings and engravings.
-The cult statue of Venus Genetrix was sculpted by Arcésilas.
+The cult statue of Venus Genetrix was sculpted by Arcesilaüs.
 A gilded statue of Cleopatra VII was erected, setting a precedent for dedications to notable women in the precinct.
 Paintings in the forum included one of Medea, mythological Greek heroine of Euripides' play Medea, as well as one of Ajax, mythological Greek hero of Sophocles' Ajax, done by Timomachus.
 Perhaps more personal to Caesar were six collections of engraved gems.
 These surpassed in number the collection of Mithridates dedicated by Caesar's rival Pompey.
 It is not known where or how Caesar obtained these six collections.

 Cassius Dio stated that Augustus also deposited a statue of Caesar with a star above his head in the temple, although some scholars believe this was confused with the Temple of Divus Julius in the Forum Romanum.
 Dio also stated that Caligula added a statue of his sister Drusilla inside the temple after her death.
 In the plaza, a statue of Tiberius was set up by fourteen cities of Asia Minor to honor the relief he sent them after earthquakes in 17 and 23 A.D.